LINBIT/linstor-gateway/docs/md/linstor-gateway_nfs_create.md

 After that it creates a drbd-reactor configuration to bring up a highly available NFS export.

 !!!
-NOTE that, currently, only one NFS export can exist in a cluster.
+NOTE that only one NFS resource can exist in a cluster.
-To create multiple mountable exports, run this command once, then manually create subdirectories in the resulting export directory.
+To create multiple exports, create a single resource with multiple volumes.
-For example:
-$ linstor-gateway nfs create example 192.168.122.222/24 1G
-Created export 'example' at 192.168.122.222:/srv/gateway-exports/example
-$ mkdir /srv/gateway-exports/example/test{1,2}

-This can then be mounted separately:
-$ mount -t nfs 192.168.122.222:/srv/gateway-exports/example/test1 /mnt/mynfs/

 ```
-linstor-gateway nfs create NAME SERVICE_IP SIZE [flags]
+linstor-gateway nfs create NAME SERVICE_IP [VOLUME_SIZE]... [flags]
 ```

 ### Examples